carolinestyc/School_District_Analysis/README.md

 - A high-level snapshot of the district's key metrics, presented in a table format,
 - An overview of the key metrics for each school, presented in a table format,
 - and tables presenting each of the following metrics:
-    - Top 5 and bottom 5 performing schools, based on the overall passing rate
+    - Top 5 and bottom 5 performing schools, based on the overall passing rate,
-    - The average math score received by students in each grade level at each school
+    - The average math score received by students in each grade level at each school,
-    - The average reading score received by students in each grade level at each school
+    - The average reading score received by students in each grade level at each school,
-    - School performance based on the budget per student
+    - School performance based on the budget per student,
-    - School performance based on the school size
+    - School performance based on the school size,
-    - School performance based on the type of school
+    - School performance based on the type of school.
 ## Results

 ## Summary